For decades, sugar alcohols have been popular alternatives to sugar.

 Xylitol is the most common and well-researched sugar alcohol.

-It has a distinct mint flavor, and is a common ingredient in sugar-free chewing gums, mints and oral care products like toothpaste.
+It’s a common ingredient in sugar-free chewing gums, mints and oral care products like toothpaste.

 Erythritol is another sugar alcohol that is considered to have an excellent taste.

-Maltitol is processed from the sugar maltose, and has a very similar taste and mouth feel as regular sugar.
+Maltitol is processed from the sugar maltose and has a very similar taste and mouthfeel as regular sugar.

-If you have diabetes, then be skeptical of "low carb" products that are sweetened with maltitol, and make sure to monitor your blood sugars carefully.
+If you have diabetes, then be skeptical of low-carb products that are sweetened with maltitol and make sure to monitor your blood sugars carefully.